A Quiet Confidence

 Besides being the funny guy at times, I also participated in discussions we had in some of the classes.
 I liked sharing my thoughts on whatever the topic was, and I could be quite passionate about it at times.
 Most people didn’t seem to mind, and a few would say they liked what I shared, which made me feel good, but I could tell a few of them didn’t care about my views.
 I just wrote it off as thinking they just didn’t get me, but something would happen later that year to help me begin to see that there may be something more to my active participation than just passion and enthusiasm.

-In one of my classes during the last semester, just after one of my soapbox exhibitions about something I don’t even remember now, someone sarcastically joked about me going on for so long and a young lady, who was actually defending me, spoke up and said.
+In one of my classes during the last semester, just after one of my soapbox exhibitions about something I don’t even remember now, someone sarcastically joked about me going on for so long and a young lady, who was defending me, spoke up and said.
 “He just has a lot to say.”
 Everyone laughed, including me and the teacher, but it opened my eyes to the fact that I had been feeling a very strong need to share my views all the time.
-A lot of what I had to say came from the passion I felt about helping others, and participating in class seemed like the perfect outlet for it.
+A lot of what I had to say came from the passion I felt about helping others and participating in class seemed like the perfect outlet for it.
 But after that day, I made it a point to try to show more restraint in sharing my views and I often sat quietly while others shared theirs.

 In my second year, although I continued to show restraint in most discussions, something began changing inside of me, and by the fall of that year, I knew there was something else than just a passion that fueled my need to share the wisdom I thought I possessed.